Domestic safety programs and community awareness

-The TSMSP team deliver a range of boating safety education programs throughout the Torres Strait region, and supports the delivery of the BoatSafe program to high school students.
+The TSMSP team deliver a range of boating safety education programs throughout the Torres Strait region and support the delivery of the BoatSafe program to high school students.

-Students from the Thursday Island and Northern Peninsula Area Colleges receive BoatSafe training so graduating students leave school with a Recreational Marine Drivers Licence and other maritime safety skills and qualifications.
+Students from Thursday Island and Northern Peninsula Area Colleges receive BoatSafe training so graduating students leave school with a recreational marine drivers licence and other maritime safety skills and qualifications.

-The TSMSP team manage a Safety Grab Bag Scheme and 406MHz EPIRB Replacement Program to make essential life-saving equipment available to community members when travelling by vessel throughout the region.
+The TSMSP team manage a safety grab bag scheme and 406MHz EPIRB replacement program to make essential life-saving equipment available to community members travelling by vessels in the region.